This post and guide were last updated in November 2020 so some of the things mentioned may have changed.

 GURU Cloud – As I am based in the UK, I wanted to move to a UK based company so I chose to move to Guru Cloud Hosting which has been absolutely brilliant. – I’m very happy with my decision to move.
 If you are in the UK, I highly recommend them.

-around to help which for a business is must to have a super reliable host Top Tip: Get your domain when you sign up for your hosting – These two web hosting services often give you 1 free domain when you sign up.
+I have also previously used Bluehost and InMotion Hosting which are both based in USA and were both great.
+They both offer great customer service and are always around to help which for a business is must to have a super reliable host Top Tip: Get your domain when you sign up for your hosting – These two web hosting services often give you 1 free domain when you sign up.